dallenbaldwin/WeNeedToEat/README.md

 ## Bugs

--  [ ] Netlify isn't properly configured to deal with my external .js files
+-  [ x ] Netlify isn't properly configured to deal with my external .js files
 -  [ ] Meals without tags have a leading comma
 -  [ ] That leading comma creates an empty tag in the edit modal